7.1 surround sound: Home entertainment

-The Blu-ray Disc and the HD DVD home video formats provide up to eight channels of lossless DTS-HD Master Audio, Dolby TrueHD or uncompressed LPCM audio at 96/48 kHz 24/16-bit, or lossy Dolby Digital Plus up to 48 kHz at 1024 kilobytes per second.
+The Blu-ray Disc and HD DVD home video formats provide up to eight channels of lossless DTS-HD Master Audio, Dolby TrueHD or uncompressed LPCM audio at 96/48 kHz 24/16-bit, or lossy Dolby Digital Plus up to 48 kHz at 1024 kilobytes per second.

 Cinema

-While some movies have been remixed to 7.1 audio tracks on Blu-ray Discs for home cinema, the first discrete theatrical 7.1 soundtrack was Toy Story 3 in 2010, followed by Step Up 3D.
-Disney announced that they will use 7.1 surround for their future 3D releases.
-Recent titles include Megamind, Tangled, Tron: Legacy, Gnomeo and Juliet, Mars Needs Moms, Gulliver's Travels and The Chronicles of Narnia: The Voyage of the Dawn Treader.
-In 2011, additional movies were released with theatrical 7.1 audio, including Thor, Pirates of the Caribbean: On Stranger Tides, Kung Fu Panda 2, Super 8, Green Lantern, Cars 2, Transformers: Dark of the Moon, Captain America: The First Avenger.
-In 2012, Pizza, a Tamil film was released with this theatrical 7.1 audio.
-All these titles are exhibited in the Dolby Surround 7.1 theatrical format.
+While some movies have been remixed to 7.1 audio tracks on Blu-ray Discs for home cinema, the first discrete theatrical 7.1 soundtrack was Toy Story 3 in 2010.
+Other films with 7.1 soundtracks from 2010 include Step Up 3D, Megamind, Tangled, Tron: Legacy, Gulliver's Travels, and The Chronicles of Narnia: The Voyage of the Dawn Treader.
+2011 saw more films release with theatrical 7.1 audio, including Gnomeo & Juliet, Mars Needs Moms, Thor, Pirates of the Caribbean: On Stranger Tides, Kung Fu Panda 2, Super 8, Green Lantern, Cars 2, Transformers: Dark of the Moon, Captain America: The First Avenger.
+In 2012, the Indian film Pizza became the first Tamil language film to be released with theatrical 7.1 surround.
+All aforementioned titles were exhibited in the Dolby Surround 7.1 theatrical format.